Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical date for this entry is July 17, 1996.

 Location.
 37° 40.668′ N, 121° 46.186′ W. Marker is in Livermore, California, in Alameda County.
-Marker is at the intersection of South L Street and 5th Street, on the right when traveling north on South L Street.
+It is at the intersection of South L Street and 5th Street, on the right when traveling north on South L Street.
 Touch for map.
 Marker is at or near this postal address: 522 South L Street, Livermore CA 94550, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Meyers Home (within shouting distance of this marker); J.H.
+least 8 other markers are within walking distance of this marker: Roy Bernhardt House (within shouting distance of this marker); Tom Knox House (within shouting distance of this marker); Meyers Home (within shouting distance of this marker); J.H.
 Wilson House (about 400 feet away, measured in a direct line); W.A.
-Mitchell House (about 400 feet away); First Presbyterian Church Memorial Chapel (about 400 feet away); Julius Jacobs House (about 500 feet away); Zimmerman-Mourterot House
+Mitchell House (about 400 feet away); First Presbyterian Church Memorial Chapel (about 400 feet away); Julius Jacobs House (about 500 feet away); Zimmerman-Mourterot House (about 600 feet away).
+Touch for a list and map of all markers in Livermore.

-Photographed By Andrew Ruppenstein, April 5, 2009
+Photographed by Andrew Ruppenstein, April 5, 2009

 2. Veteran's Memorial Building (Constructed 1931) - Entrance View